Chronicler of corporate culture

 Amy Edmondson, organizational psychologist and professor at Harvard Business School

 Dave Calhoun choked up slightly as he addressed employees at Boeing’s factory in Renton, Washington.
-“Every detail matters,” he said in a video shared by Boeing in the days after the plug door blew out of a 737 MAX 9 during an Alaska Airlines flight.
+“Every detail matters,” he said in a video shared by Boeing in the days after the door plug blew out of a 737 MAX 9 during an Alaska Airlines flight.
 To organizational psychologist Amy Edmondson, the CEO’s tone was a marked change for Boeing compared to the months following the MAX crashes five years ago.
 This could be evidence that the internal culture is shifting.
 I reached Edmondson at her home office in Cambridge to talk about her specialty of organizational psychology and how it might apply to understanding Boeing’s situation.
 We spoke before Boeing announced that Calhoun will depart at the end of the year.
 Here is our video conversation, compressed and lightly edited.

 Q: Why should someone in aerospace care about organizational psychology?